Overview

 To be able to compile wut under Windows, you need to do it via WSL (Windows Subsystem for Linux).

-It has been tested successfully using the Ubuntu 18.04 distribution, which can be downloaded via the Windows Store.
 Make sure to actually download the version with “18.04” in the name, the one called “Ubuntu” does not work.

 When inside the WSL bash you can simply follow the Unix instructions.